andreasaker/React-Blizzard-Api/README.md

-Battle.net app, mobile first
+Battle.net app, mobile first<br>
-My first app built on an api, only function right now is to search for characters.
+My first webb app built on an api, only function right now is to search for characters.

 The only config you need is to create a .env with :
 <br>REACT_APP_BNET_ID